vircadia/vircadia-docs-sphinx/docs/source/create/entities/material-entity.rst

-.. note:: This page has content that still needs to be moved off of the old hifi s3 bucket.
+.. note:: This page has content that still needs to be moved off of the old High Fidelity s3 bucket.

 #####################
 Add a Material Entity